Ole Miss Rebels: Rivals

 In baseball, Mississippi State now leads the series 231–196–5.

 LSU has a 64–41–4 advantage in the all-time football series with Ole Miss.

+Arkansas and Ole Miss have a big baseball rivalry.
+The two schools are usually among the elite programs each year and even met in the College World Series in 2022, with Ole Miss winning 2 out of 3 times to advance to the National Championship where they defeated Oklahoma to win their first national title in baseball.

 The Hotty Toddy cheer

 The Hotty Toddy cheer is a chant unique to Ole Miss.
 The cheer is primarily used at Ole Miss sporting events, and is commonly started by cheerleaders, fans, and players.
 The Ole Miss Band plays the cheer with a drum cadence following the school's fight song, Forward Rebels.
 The band also plays a version of the cheer put to the tune of "Rock N Roll Part 2” by Gary Glitter, known as "Hey, Go Rebs!".
 The two-word phrase "Hotty Toddy" is commonly used as a greeting between students, alumni, and fans associated with Ole Miss, similar to the University of Alabama's "Roll Tide" and Auburn University's "War Eagle".

 Lyrics

 History

 The cheer first appeared in print on November 19, 1926, in the student newspaper The Mississippian, now known as The Daily Mississippian.
 The Hotty Toddy was printed along with all of the popular sports cheers used by the students at the time.
 However, the lyrics were slightly different from the version used today.
 The original cheer was printed: